1. Fill in the blanks:

 - A book carrying information about endangered species.

-- Consequence of deforestation.
+- The consequence of deforestation.

 - Species which have vanished.